AndreasArendt/rust-plot/README.md

 * Interactive plots (custom linking, limiting, etc.)
 * Custom color and style themes

+## Known Issues
+* The GUI only works in blocking mode so that it cannot be updated continuously

 ## 🤝 Contributing

 Contributions, bug reports, and feature suggestions are welcome!
 Please open an issue or submit a pull request.